cdanielsen/roman-numerals/README.md

 ####Diane Douglas
 ####Christian Danielsen

-##7/23/2014
+##7/28/2014

 ###Version:
-V.1.0.0.0
+V.1.0.0.1

-###Description: A program with functionality for finding primes up to a given number and finding a given number of primes.
+###Description: A program which translates arabic numerals into their associated roman numerals.

 Copyright © 2014